Conditions Carnitine Palmitoyltransferase I Deficiency

 Children who do not receive treatment are at risk for learning disabilities, developmental delays, liver trouble, heart trouble, and kidney trouble.

 When we eat food, enzymes help break it down.
 Some enzymes break down fats into their building blocks, called fatty acids.
-Other enzymes break down these fatty acids.
+Other enzymes break down these fatty acids further to their base molecules.
 In carnitine palmitoyltransferase I deficiency (CPT-1A), the enzyme carnitine palmitoyltransferase 1A is not working correctly.

 This enzyme’s job is to help move fatty acids into the mitochondria.
 Mitochondria are the energy-making factories of the cell.
 Carnitine palmitoyltransferase 1A attaches a special substance called carnitine to fatty acids so that they can enter the mitochondria.
 Without carnitine, fatty acids cannot enter the mitochondria.

 Babies with CPT-1A cannot put carnitine on fatty acids, so the fatty acids cannot be broken down for energy.
 Fatty acids are an important source of energy for the heart, especially when sugar levels are low, such as between meals.
 When fatty acids cannot be broken down, high levels of ammonia accumulate in the blood.
 Everyone has some ammonia in the blood, but high levels can be toxic.